Burgerlib Python

 ◆ clean_directories()

-def burger.fileutils.clean_directories ( path,
+burger.fileutils.clean_directories ( path,

 name_list,

-recursive = False
+recursive = False,

 Recursively clean directories with a name list.